 To ensure property (3a), we need to prove that each execution of an action satisfies its precondition.
-Since these preconditions are in general relational (requiring, for instance, an argument to be low), this proof must match the execution of an action in one run of the program with an execution in the other run.
-Proving preconditions retroactively when we unshare a resource gives the proof more freedom which executions of an action to match, which makes the proof technique more complete.
-Retroactive checking of preconditions is possible because they are expressed only over argument values and therefore state-independent.
+Since these preconditions can be relational (e.g., requiring an argument to be low), this proof must match the execution of an action in one run of the program with an execution in the other run.
+Proving preconditions retroactively when unsharing a resource gives the proof more freedom which executions of an action to match, which makes the proof technique more complete, and is possible because preconditions are expressed only over argument values and therefore state-independent.

-Concretely, when unsharing, we require showing for each action a that there is a bijection between the elements of the multiset of arguments s in one program execution and its elements in the other execution, such that each pair of elements together fulfills the relational precondition of the action.
-We denote this fact via the assertion $PRE_a(s)$.
-For the Put action of the map example, this means checking that there is a bijection that maps every key-value pair in the multiset in the first execution to a pair with the same key (but potentially a different value) in the second execution, since the precondition of Put requires the keys to be low (but not the values).
+Concretely, when unsharing, we require showing for each action a that there is a bijection between the elements of the multiset of arguments s in one program execution and its elements in the other execution (ensuring that their number is the same, i.e., the action has been performed the name number of times in both executions), such that each pair of elements fulfills the relational precondition of the action.
+We denote this fact via the assertion $PRE_a(s)$ .
+For the PuT action of the map example, this means checking that there is a bijection that maps every key-value pair in the multiset in the first execution to a pair with the same key (but potentially a different value) in the second execution, since the precondition of PuT requires the keys to be low (but not the values).